shakeyourbody/shakeyourbody/docs/roadmap.md

 - csv inputs
 - engine setup

-### 19.5 Engine
+### 17.5 CLI script

-- slowly polishing the engine
+- make the python processing mode run under the Linux shell

-- implemented fake camera inputs with perlin noise
+### 16.5 Plan & setup

-- little gui improvements
+- decide the goal of the project
-- difference between expected and real hands position
+- setup the Processing environment

 ## TODOs